dissorial/recipe-saas-demo/README.md

 # Full-stack SaaS Demo App

+Note: Live version on Vercel currently does not work because I'm on the free Supabase plan and need to use the limited number of projects/DBs for other purposes.

 ## Features

 This demo app is a full-stack recipe SaaS app.
 It is not meant to be an actual SaaS app, but rather a demo of how one could be built.
 The 'product' here is the ability to search for recipes.
 The "free" version allows a limited number of recipe searches, and "paid" versions allow a higher number of recipe searches.